dionyziz/ting/etc/spec/SPECIFICATION.md

 line.
 No horizontal scrollbar is ever displayed in the history area.

-If there are less messages than the chat history can fit, the messages are displayed at the top of the chat history area.
+If there are less messages than the chat history can fit, the messages are displayed at the bottom of the chat history area.
 Otherwise, a vertical scrollbar is shown.

 Every time a message is posted by someone, a new chat message is appended to the bottom of the chat history area, and the area is scrolled towards the